 5. Keep the number of schemes manageable

 If you ask ten different people from ten different departments what their processes look like, you'll get hundreds of different answers.
 So it feels like every project has a different process and approach.
-From the perspective of a Jira admin, it makes sense to analyze and understand the way the departments work via a workshop, with the goal of defining a uniform project structure ("common denominator") in Jira.
-Once this is done, projects with the same workflow can use the same schemas and the departments will be enabled to work together e.g. via KANBAN or SCRUM board.
+From the perspective of a Jira admin, it makes sense to analyze and understand how the departments work via a workshop, with the goal of defining a uniform project structure ("common denominator") in Jira.
+Once this is done, projects with the same way of working can use the same schemas and the departments are enabled to work together e.g. via KANBAN or SCRUM board.

 6. Make sure that the number of custom fields remains manageable